musesum/MuFlo/README.md

 #### Mobile texting

 What is the gesture cost of authoring on an iPhone or iPad?
-So, how many gestures to construct a viable statement.
+In other words, how many taps to construct a viable statement?
 One of the reasons for attempting to eliminate `{ }` brackets was that it requires three taps on a keypad: `123, #+=, {`, whereas a `(` would requires only two: `123, (`

 So, I spent a few weeks playing with replacing the { } with ( ).
 The syntax seemed so much cleaner, but Xcode would crash.
 Instead of filing a bug report, I assumed that the problem may extend to other editors.
 So, reverted back to `{ }`.